trajectory-learning/class-learning/README.md

 - demo3 - two position constraints with one obstacle
 - demo4 - three position constraints
 - demo5 - sweeping task, four position constraints one obstacle

+## Usage

+Run the task_learning_gh.m script with the specified $ demo variable, depending on which example wants to be run When optimization stops, run the attractor_points_dmp.m script to obtain the smooth robot trajectory.

 ## Dependencies